pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 Some information is stored in the pktmbuf header i.e. data offset, packet length, lport number, offload data and other information about the packet.
 More optional metadata is stored after the header in a metadata structure, which part of the headroom of the pktmbuf.
-The metadata information is currently used by the CNET stack to hold more information about the packet.
+The metadata information is currently used by the FGENT stack to hold more information about the packet.

-At this time CNDP does not support chaining of pktmbuf_t structures.
+At this time FGEN does not support chaining of fgenbuf_t structures.